y-ken/fluent-mixin-rewrite-tag-name/README.md

 ## Overview

-Fluentd mixin plugin to rewrite tag like [rewrite-tag-filter](https://github.com/fluent/fluent-plugin-rewrite-tag-filter).
+Fluentd mixin plugin to rewrite tag like placeholder function of [rewrite-tag-filter](https://github.com/fluent/fluent-plugin-rewrite-tag-filter).
 It will let you get easy to implement rewrite tag logic to your any plugins.

 ## Placeholders